 Bartimus leaned back in his seat.
-They couldn't arrive home early without arousing suspicion, and he truly did love Quidditch.
+They couldn't leave early without arousing suspicion, and he truly did love Quidditch.
 Soon though, his father would be dead, and he would be on his way to finding his master.

 It wasn't as though Harry was in a hurry to grow up, though.
 He had enough of a reputation that he could be taken seriously almost anywhere he went.
 On the other hand, having your voice break three times in one conversation with a beautiful princess made you look ridiculous.
 And it sucked.
 Harry also wasn't sure how he felt about matching his name's homonym.
 In a way, it was as though Harry had become a man the day he had freed himself from Isis.
 A part of Harry felt as though he should have stopped growing then.